j-w-matlock/ArcGIS-Pro-Flood-Damage-Toolbox/README.md

 For each flood depth raster the toolbox produces a two–band raster containing crop type and damage fraction, a CSV summary table and performs a Monte Carlo analysis with user‑defined uncertainty and number of simulations.
-Results are annualized using the U.S. Army Corps of Engineers trapezoidal expected annual damage method and written to CSV files for full transparency.
+Results are calculated for each impacted crop and annualized using the U.S. Army Corps of Engineers trapezoidal expected annual damage method.
+A detailed Excel workbook with per‑event damages, per‑crop expected annual damages and illustrative charts is created for full transparency.

 The tool is designed to handle very large rasters efficiently while producing outputs that can withstand economic review.